Creative Play is unstructured, free play. It stimulates curiosity and imagination and is vital for a child’s emotional and physical development.

 Confidence and Self-Esteem

 Creating something to hold in their hand encourages pride, satisfaction, and self-worth.
-This in turn helps a child gain confidence in their abilities and inspires them to keep trying new experiences and activities, knowing that their ideas or creations are valued.
+This, in turn, helps children gain confidence in their abilities and inspires them to keep trying new experiences and activities, knowing that their ideas or creations are valued.

 Knitting your own sock, building a rocketship from cardboard, painting your own picture – all contribute to a quiet confidence that you can do anything.